salesforcecli/plugin-packaging/messages/package_pushupgrade_abort.md

 # error.invalid-push-request-id-owner

---push-request-id 0DV... is not owned by the org from where the CLI command is run.
+Can’t abort package push upgrade request.
+The specified push upgrade ID is associated with a package in a different Dev Hub org.
+Retry this command in the context of the Dev Hub org that owns the package.

 # error.invalid-push-request-id

-Package push upgrade request id is invalid.
-Please use valid ID (starts with 0DV).
+Can’t abort package push upgrade request.
+The specified push upgrade ID isn’t valid.
+Check the ID (starts with 0DV) and retry the command.

 # error.invalid-push-request-status

-The status of the push request is one of the following: In Progress, Succeeded, Failed, Canceled.
-Only push requests in Created or Pending statuses can be aborted.
+Can’t abort package push upgrade request with status '${pushRequest.Status}'.
+Only push upgrade requests with a status of 'Created' or 'Pending' can be cancelled.

 # status